hawk0620/EasyDataKit/README.md

 # License

-GYDataCenter is available under the MIT license.
+EasyDataKit is available under the MIT license.
 See the LICENSE file for more info.